pipelka/docker-robotv-server/README.md

 - Docker installation is required, see the official installation [docs](https://docs.docker.com/engine/installation/)
 - DVB card or SAT<IP server needed

-Running RoboTV Server
+Running roboTV Server
 ---------------------

-RoboTV can run with various configurations.
+roboTV can run with various configurations.
 This one uses the local DVB devices and the dvbapi plugin to access your smartcard.
 It also sets an URL the clients will use to fetch channel icons (Enigma Picons).
-The RoboTV TCP/IP port must always be exposed.
+The roboTV TCP/IP port must always be exposed.

 - Create the data directories on your server